odoo/documentation/legal/terms/enterprise.rst

 5.1 Standard charges
 --------------------

-The standard charges for the Odoo Enterprise subscription, the Bug Fixing Service, Security Advisories Service and the Upgrade Service are based on the number of Users, the number of installed Apps, the Software version used by the Customer, and specified in writing at the signature of the Agreement.
+The standard charges for the Twenty20 Enterprise subscription, the Bug Fixing Service, Security Advisories Service and the Upgrade Service are based on the number of Users, the number of installed Apps, the Software version used by the Customer, and specified in writing at the signature of the Agreement.